Joy Lacy MBACP (reg), BA(Hons)Counselling

 By working together, we can explore some of these feelings with the aim of bringing about change through greater awareness of yourself.

-This happens by talking about things that don't make sense, or that make you sad, afraid or angry.
-By exploring these feelings, some of which you may not be fully aware of, you can identify and express them, and understand a bit more about what you are experiencing.
+How it works: By talking about things that don't make sense, or that make you sad, afraid or angry and exploring these feelings, some of which you may not be fully aware of, you can identify and express them, and understand a bit more about what you are experiencing.

 Knowing yourself better can lead to increased confidence and control over your life.
 It can build resilience to manage difficult situations and enable you to make the decisions that are important and right for you.